koukarin/Proof-of-Commitment-Protocol/README.md

 This month, Bob has a Voting Power = 3.

-If he creates interested content linked with Ergo (Blog Posts, Youtube Videos, Tweets, Reddit Posts, Instagram Posts, TikTok videos…), he can submit a maximum of **3 links of his content** during the month.
+If he creates interesting content linked with Ergo (Blog Posts, Youtube Videos, Tweets, Reddit Posts, Instagram Posts, TikTok videos…), he can submit a maximum of **3 links of his content** during the month.

 He can also attributes 3 points to content submitted by other users.